What happened to Hungarian Notation?

 Mainstream Integrated Development Environments (IDE) have been getting increasingly more powerful.
-Now they provide good on-the-fly reference information about variables.
+Now they provide on-the-fly some reference information about variables.
 This reduces the need to encode additional meta-information (type, scope) into the name of the variable.

 OO Languages vs. Non-OO Languages